Tube Guitar Amp Overdrive

 An audio signal is distorted when there is a change in signal wave shape from input to output.
 Since tube amps' transfer curves are nonlinear they will always cause some distortion even when played "clean."
 But this low level distortion adds texture and warmth and fattens up the tone.
 Perfectly amplified electric guitar with no distortion can sound cold and sterile.
 That's why solid state audio amps make electric guitar sound so bad.

 Fender Stratocaster connected directly to an oscilloscope.
 Each 'wave' on the oscilloscope is caused by one string vibration.
 The left side of the graph shows a high open E string pluck followed by a pluck of the low open E. Voltage is on the left scale and time runs along the bottom.
-The top half of the signal is positive voltage and the bottom half is negative.
+The top half of the signal is positive voltage (positive signal lobe) and the bottom half is negative (negative signal lobe).
 The guitar's signal voltage and current alternate between positive and negative.

 If an amplifier's transfer curve is a straight line (linear) you will have no distortion.
 The output signal will be an exact, but larger version of the input.
 Tube amplifiers' transfer curves are not straight lines, they are non-linear so tube amps exhibit nonlinear distortion even when not being overdriven.